See It Through

 Summary of See It Through

-literary devices are tools that writers use to convey their emotions, ideas, and themes to make the texts appealing to the readers.
-Albert Guest has also employed some literary devices in this poem to show the power of a positive attitude.
-The analysis of some of the literary devices used in this poem has been stated below.
+Literary devices are the tools writers use to convey emotion, ideas, and themes, making texts more appealing and impactful.
+Edgar Albert Guest skillfully employs several devices in this poem to emphasize the power of a positive attitude.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /a/ in “Plant your feet and take a brace”.
+- Assonance: Assonance is the repetition of vowel sounds within the same line.
+For example, consider the line, “Plant your feet and take a brace.”
+The repetition of the short ‘a’ sound creates a harmonious effect.

 “But remember you are facing

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /l/ in “You may fail but fall still fighting” and the sound of /t/ in “Plant your feet and take a brace.”
+- Consonance: Consonance is the repetition of consonant sounds within the same line.
+For instance, “You may fail but fall still fighting” repeats the ‘f’ sound, while “Plant your feet and take a brace” features the ‘t’ sound.

-- Imagery: Imagery is used to make readers perceive things involving their five senses.
-For example, “Lift your chin and set your shoulders”; “Plant your feet and take a brace” and “Keep yourself in fighting trim.”
+- Imagery: Guest uses vivid imagery to help readers visualize and connect with the poem’s message.
+Phrases like “Lift your chin and set your shoulders,” “Plant your feet and take a brace,” and “Keep yourself in fighting trim” create strong mental pictures of strength and determination.

 Analysis of Poetic Devices in “See It Through”